DSACMS/repo-scaffolder/tier1/checklist.md

 | Business Owner(s)              | BUSINESS OWNER 1  BUSINESS OWNER 2                 | [Approved/Needs Approval]  [Approved/Needs Approval]                            |

----

 ### Flipping the Switch: Making the Repository Public

-Once the repository has passed outbound review, we are ready
+Once the repository has passed outbound review, we are ready.

 *Repository Actions*

-Please enable the following  features to enhane repository security and maintain code quality:
+Please enable the following features to enhance repository security and maintain code quality:

 - [ ] **Dependabot Alerts**
 A GitHub Feature.
 Get notified when one of your dependencies has a vulnerability